xplshn/ietext/README.md

 ![2024-07-18-163051_1366x768_scrot](https://github.com/user-attachments/assets/7bd85be3-c56a-4859-ba63-94c998802cbd)

 > [!IMPORTANT]
-> Currently, whitespace is destroyed by ietextw's output :(
+> Currently, whitespace is destroyed by ietextil's output :(
 > I haven't had the time to correct the issue/bug.
 And given that this serves no purpose.
-I probably won't be fixing it any time soon
+I probably won't be fixing it any time soon, since this is only a proof of concept.

 > [!NOTE]
 > I've been working on adding syntax highlight to the `Ed` (the Standard Unix Text EDitor) implementation made by [u-root](https://github.com/u-root/u-root).
 Which can be found here: https://github.com/u-root/u-root/tree/main/cmds/exp/ed